 - Germany's Kreditanstalt für Wiederaufbau (KfW) Green Bank: The KfW’s suite of financing options have financed €105 billion in renewable energy and energy efficiency investments, creating hundreds of thousands of jobs and significantly reducing power plant carbon emissions between 2011 and 2013.

-These seven case studies clearly demonstrate that clean energy financing programs offer a promising avenue to help states achieve their Clean Power Plan emissions-reduction targets while reducing American contributions to global warming.
+These seven case studies clearly demonstrate that clean energy financing programs offer a promising avenue to help states achieve their clean energy and emissions-reduction targets while creating jobs and saving consumers money.

-What's more, another important property of these financing programs is that they can jump-start renewable energy and energy efficiency markets while allocating fewer taxpayer or ratepayer dollars—aspects that have traditionally galvanized bipartisan support.
+What's more, another important property of these financing programs is that they can jump-start renewable energy and energy efficiency markets while reducing reliance on taxpayer or ratepayer dollars—aspects that have traditionally galvanized bipartisan support.

 To learn more, download the full report.